c43721/rgl-api/README.md

 ### Recieve: `bans`

-Will respond with all bans in the current scraping period.
-You will be guarenteed there is at least 1 in the array.
+Will respond with all new bans in the current scraping period.
+You will be guarenteed there is at least 1 in the array, as well as being a non-duplicate.

 ```js
 [